denisbider/Atomic/README.md

 *No*, if you're going to use it on a mission to send humans to Mars.
 While I'm a perfectionist, I also wouldn't bet lives on it because I don't like seeing people die.

 But stuff gets done by non-perfectionists.
 We routinely bet lives on code of [dubious quality](http://www.safetyresearch.net/blog/articles/toyota-unintended-acceleration-and-big-bowl-%E2%80%9Cspaghetti%E2%80%9D-code).
 Facebook was proverbially founded on PHP.
-People like me instead spend 10 years polishing an email parser.
+People like me instead spend 10 years polishing an email parser like it's somehow not good enough.

 ## Does denis use this code in production?